arnold-c/OutbreakDetection/manuscript/manuscript.typ

 And while a simulation-based approach allows for complete determination of true infection status i.e., measles vs non-measles febrile rash cases, and therefore an accurate accounting of the outbreak and alert bounds, these simulations do not specifically represent any real-world setting.
 The evaluation of empirical data does provide this opportunity, but at the cost of knowing the true infection status of individuals, confounding of multiple variables, limiting analysis to only those who are observed (i.e., not those in the community who do not visit a healthcare center), and removing the possibility to explore the sensitivity of the results to parameters of interest to a surveillance program e.g., testing rate, and the test itself.

-Additionally, is has been well documented that the performance of an individual test is highly sensitive to its timing within a person’s infection cycle @gastanaduyMeasles2019 @larremoreTestSensitivitySecondary2021 @middletonModelingTransmissionMitigation2024 @kisslerViralDynamicsAcute2021 @ratnamPerformanceIndirectImmunoglobulin2000, so it is possible that different conclusions would be drawn if temporal information about the test administration was included in the simulation.
+Additionally, it has been well documented that the performance of an individual test is highly sensitive to its timing within a person’s infection cycle @gastanaduyMeasles2019 @larremoreTestSensitivitySecondary2021 @middletonModelingTransmissionMitigation2024 @kisslerViralDynamicsAcute2021 @ratnamPerformanceIndirectImmunoglobulin2000, so it is possible that different conclusions would be drawn if temporal information about the test administration was included in the simulation.

 Finally, the optimal threshold for a testing scenario is affected by the use of integer-values; smaller steps could be chosen to potentially minimize discontinuities.
 Similarly, the optimal threshold depends heavily on the costs ascribed to incorrect actions, be that failing to detect an outbreak or incorrectly mounting a response for an outbreak that doesn’t exist.
 In the simulations we have weighted them equally, but it is likely that they should not be deemed equivalent; missing an outbreak may result in many thousands of cases, whereas an unnecessary alert would generally launch an initial low-cost investigation for full determination of the outbreak status.
-This is particularly important in countries with vast heterogeneity in transmission: different weightings should be applied to higher vs. lower priority/risk regions to account for discrepancies in consequences of incorrect decisions.
+This is particularly important in countries with vast heterogeneity in transmission: different weightings should be applied to higher vs. lower priority/risk regions to account for discrepancies in the consequences of incorrect decisions.

 Given these limitations, the explicit values (i.e., optimal thresholds, accuracies etc.) should be interpreted with caution, and the exact results observed in the real-world will likely be highly dependent on unseen factors, such as the proportion of measles and non-measles sources of febrile rash that seek healthcare.
 However, the general patterns should hold, and more importantly, the analysis framework provides a consistent and holistic approach to evaluating the trade-off between individual level tests and the alert system enacted to detect outbreaks.